Driving Value Through Sustainability: How Can You Boost Profit while Saving the Planet?

 What this means for such businesses is not only damage to all of the benefits and positive impacts created by sustainability strategies described thus far, such as reputation, trust, and credibility with stakeholders, consumers, and investors, but it also means a barrier to all of the organisational growth promised by clear tracking.

-The importance of tacking comes down to decision-making.
+The importance of tracking comes down to decision-making.
 Equipped with holistic oversight of its own sustainability progress and practices, a business can ascertain how to improve and accelerate such results and consequently amplify the benefits outlined in this article.
 This also allows it to benchmark its progress and compare against other companies to understand how much impact it is making in a wider arena.

 To this end, reporting not only enhances transparency, but also visibility.
 Research suggests that 62% of Gen Z shoppers prefer to buy from sustainable brands, while 72% are willing to pay more for sustainable products, resulting in an increase in revenue of up to 20% on average.
 This in turn increases the likelihood of retrieving funding from investors by proving that there is more financial benefit for them.